jallanxjallan/onemanairforce/adaptation/scenes/eddy_promises_funding.md

 ---
 category: present
 date: 21 July 1988
+name: Eddy Promises Funding
 status: draft
+synopsis: '''Colonel Eddy promises to make arrangdments to fund Julia''s post-grad.
+  Julia hopes that the arrangements to not include an arranged marriage to another anak jendral.'''
 title: Eddy Promises Funding
-synopsis: Colonel Eddy promises to make arrangdments to fund Julia's post-grad.
-Julia hopes that the arrangements to not include an arranged marriage to another anak jendral.

 ---

 Eddy tells Julia that he is determined to fulfill